andersonopt/website/content/solutions/prospect.md

   - description: |-
       ### Quickly move into new markets

-      Traditionally, moving into a new market can take a few weeks to find all the right data; with AO Prospect, you can move into a new market in a day.
+      Moving into a new market can take several weeks while you find all the right data.
+AO Prospect has nationwide coverage, so you can move into a new market in a day.
     thumbnail: macbook.png
   - thumbnail: macbook.png
     description: |-